nf-core/test-datasets/README.md

 - homo_sapiens

 The folder is structured in the following way: Any nonspecific-pangenome file is located in `pangenome` (e.g. PAF, GFA, ...) and software specific binary files in the `odgi` subfolder. `Pangenomics` contains all typical data required for pangenomics modules, such as PAF, GFA files including the binary formats ODGI, and LAY.
 Every folder in `pangenomics` corresponds to a single organism.
 For every data file, a short description about how this file was generated is available either in this description or in the respective subfolder.
 All files in the `pangenomics` folder originates from a [PGGB](https://github.com/pangenome/pggb) run using the [HLA V-352962 gene FASTA](https://github.com/pangenome/pggb/blob/master/data/HLA/V-352962.fa.gz).

-### spatialomics
-The spatialomics folder contains data related to the analysis of highly-multiplexed imaging data, such as image preprocessing, cell segmentation, signal quantification and others.
-The files are organized by their respective data type.

-- tiff: tiff image files
-- h5: image files in h5 format
-- ilp: ilastik specific project files

-The h5 image files labeled plant_* were produced from example image from the [ilastik4ij Github repository](https://github.com/ilastik/ilastik4ij/blob/master/doc/screenshots/MC-output.png), which is available under the MIT license.
-The ilastik project files were (.ilp) were created by training classfiiers using the ilastik graphical user interface (version ilastik-1.4.0rc8).

 ## Adding New Data